Bachelor degree // Study in English

 During this programme, you study in three different countries - one year in each.
 The first year is at IBA, and the second at UC Leuven-Limburg (University College Leuven-Limburg) in Belgium.
 In your third year, there is a choice of several universities in the UK and France.

-Autumn: Application deadline is March 15 for EU/EEA, non-EU students // July 5 for Danish students.Spring: No intake.
+Autumn: Application deadline is August 26 for all students.Spring: No intake.

 Admission requirements: Equivalent to a Danish upper secondary education incl. maths and English.